JBsCorner/iiot-workshop/README.md

 # SENSOR TO CLOUD: HANDS-ON IIOT WORKSHOP

-This repository contains a hands-on workshop designed to emulate a complete industrial system: from the sensors that take measurements of the industrial process to the Cloud tools that allow for the storage and analysis of these data.
+This repository contains a hands-on workshop designed to emulate a complete industrial system: from the sensors taking measurements of the industrial process to the Cloud tools that allow for the storage and analysis of these data.

 ## USE CASE OVERVIEW
 TBD